Pleasantville teacher wins award for promotion of equity in education

 She credited her success and the success of AMHOTINO programs to the multitude of people and organizations that have supported the district in designing the curriculum.
 These included the New Jersey Department of Education Amistad Commission, the Hispanic Association of Atlantic County, the Mainland/Pleasantville chapter of the NAACP, the Stockton University Holocaust Resource Center and the Pleasantville Education Association.
 She also thanked Chestnut-Lee for her support.

-The Holocaust was a genocide perpetrated by Nazi Germany during World War II that killed 6 million Jews.

-LaSure-Owens has previously won praise for her work on acting to advance the goals of the state Amistad and Holocaust laws.
-Her work at Leeds Avenue served as a model for the state education officials in 2019, as they were trying learn how to ensure all schools were adhering to the guidelines laid out in the Amistad Law.
+LaSure-Owens has previously won praise for her work advancing the goals of the state Amistad and Holocaust laws.
+Her work at Leeds Avenue served as a model for state education officials in 2019, as they were trying learn how to ensure all schools were adhering to the guidelines laid out in the Amistad Law.

-“This is still a process, it’s still developing,” LaSure-Owens said of the AMHOTINO curriculum.
-“Connecting the past to today, that helps (students) to understand the connection, especially when our students are coming from different backgrounds and different cultures.”

 Contact Chris Doyle